chipsalliance/firrtl-spec/spec.md

 anywhere a non-constant type is usable.
 Operations on constant type are well defined.
 As a general rule (with any exception listed in the definition for such operations as have exceptions), an operation whose arguments are constant produces a constant.
-Operations, except where noted, do not take a mixture of constant and non-constant arguments.
+An operations with some non-constant arguments produce a non-constant.
 Constants can be used in any context with a source flow which allows a non-constant.
 Constants may be used as the target of a connect so long as the source of the connect is itself constant.
-These rules ensure all constants are derived from literals or from input ports to the top-level module which are constant.
+These rules ensure all constants are derived from literals or from constant-typed input ports of the top-level module.

 ``` firrtl
 const UInt<3>